vjtolliver/blogsite-challenge/instructions.md

 -Add Comments

 API JS
--Sign Up, User.create
+-Sign Up, User.create -Done
--Blog Post, Post.create
+-Blog Post, Post.create -Done
--Add Comments
+-Add Comments -Done

+Routes Needed
+-Get one specific post ( connects to post.hb) homepage and dash ( connects to updatepost.hb) DONE -Get new blog post page (connects to createpost.hb) DONE -Get all user posts ( connects to dashboard.hb) DONE -Get all posts ( connects to homepage.hb ) DONE

 Views hb
-Homepage with all posts and nav bar to dashboard and login or logout depending on status Dashboard Page with all specific users posts with update or delete buttons and with add a post button Add A Blog Post Form Page
+HOMEPAGE - with all posts and nav bar to dashboard and login or logout depending on status

+DASHBOARD - Page with all specific users posts with update or delete buttons and with add a post button

-Log In Page
-Log Out Page
+CREATEPOST - Add A Blog Post Form Page

+LOGIN - Login form

+SIGNUP - Sign Up Form  ?

-Specific Post Page with Add Comments Form
+POST - Specific Post Page with Add Comments Form

+UPDATEPOST - From Dashboard to update existing posts